microsoft/azure-spring-apps-training/05-build-a-spring-boot-microservice-using-spring-cloud-features/README.md

 cd ..
 ```

-Requesting the `/hello` endpoint should return the "Not configured by a Spring Cloud Server" message.
+Requesting the `/hello` endpoint should return the "Not configured by Spring Cloud Server" message.

 ```bash
 curl http://127.0.0.1:8080/hello